 The 2011 Countdown

-Many analysts felt that the share prices were already factored in for the conversion, and that investors had little to worry about come January.
-To a large degree these analysts were correct.
-The income trusts that held good balance sheets noticed little change in their overall share price, and continued to instil investor confidence.
-On the other hand, income trusts that were not doing well to begin with had their problems exacerbated after their conversions to corporations.
+Many analysts felt that the share prices were already factored in for the conversion and that investors had little to worry about come January.
+To a large degree, these analysts were correct.
+The income trusts that held good balance sheets noticed little change in their overall share price and continued to instill investor confidence.
+On the other hand, income trusts that were not doing well, to begin with, had their problems exacerbated after their conversions to corporations.

 The Post Income Trust Landscape

 Most corporations that were once income trusts continue to offer high yields.
 However, when an investor purchases any of these previous income trusts, there is inherently more risk.
 One should treat many of these companies as they would any other small-cap stock.
 The adage “high yield = high risk” should always be kept in mind.

 Many of these previous trusts are still offering high yields that are likely unsustainable.
 There may be more dividend cuts coming down the line for some of these companies, and many also have very high dividend payout ratios (DPRs).
 When you invest in a company that is paying out all or most of its income to dividends, there isn’t much room left for that company to invest in new projects, expand its business, or pay down its debt obligations.
 That can lead to trouble down the road.
 As mentioned in my previous MoneySaver article, a high dividend payout ratio is a red flag.

 Same Trust with a Different Name

 Here is a summary of a few corporations that were once popular income trusts, with more to follow in Part-2.
 All these securities are listed on the TSX (Toronto Stock Exchange):